ronaksharma8/SGWebAPI/README.md

 - I have added AutoMapper library which creates resultant objects quickly from the source objects. i.e. https://github.com/AutoMapper/AutoMapper
 - Additionally, added the server-side pagination feature to display stock list ie. Default pageSize = 50
-- In GetAllStock api, we are additionally sending columns to render on client-side.
+- In GetAllStock api, we are additionally sending columns(To display stock list) and OrderColumn(To display orders in Basket) to render on client-side.
 Also, added some attributes too.
   - ColumnOrder :- says which column should come first in grid
-- hidden :- should this column render on UI
+  - hidden :- says whether we hide this column on UI
-- Queryable :- should this column be sortable on UI.
+  - QueryProperty :- says whether this column be sortable on UI.
+  - ColumnWidth :- says what should be the width of the column on UI.
+  - ColumnName :- says what should be the fieldName for the column defination on UI.
+  - Description :- says what should be the headerName for the column defination on UI.
-- Key :- indicated whether this column is primary key.
+  - ColumnEditable :- says whether the column is editable on UI.
+  - ColumnDataType :- says column's DataType on UI.

 ## Authentication